-Rituximab is given in a day setting; it is given as an infusion (drip) into your vein through a cannula (fine tube).
-Some people can have an allergic reaction to this treatment and to reduce the risk of this the first dose is given slowly over a number of hours.
+Rituximab is given as an infusion (drip) into your vein through a cannula (fine tube).
+Some people can have an allergic reaction to this treatment and to reduce the risk of this, the first dose it is given slowly over a number of hours.
 You will be given steroids, antihistamines and paracetamol before the treatment begins to reduce the effects of any reaction.
-Further doses can be given over one and a half to two hours if there are no complications with first the infusion.
+Further doses can be given over one and a half to two hours if there are no complications with the first infusion.
 Your doctor or nurse will discuss with you the number and frequency of infusions you are likely to have.